Locations:

 What is the function of granulocytes?

-• Eosinophils: These granulocytes are present in almost all immune responses, most notably allergies.
-However, they also fight off parasites.
+• Eosinophils: These granulocytes show up in almost all immune responses, most notably allergies.
+They also fight off parasites.

-• Basophils: These granulocytes primarily combat allergic reactions.
+• Basophils: These granulocytes mainly combat allergic reactions.
 They release histamine (which escorts allergens out of your body) and the blood thinner heparin (which prevents clotting).

 Anatomy